Detroit Minimum Wage Law Attorneys Help Fight Wage Theft

 Because the minimum wage is tied to an employee’s hours, correctly tracking and calculating work time is essential.
 However, tracking work hours can be confusing.
 Is an employee entitled to pay if waiting for a job to start?
 What if they are on call?
 Are they entitled to paid breaks or meal periods?

-The U.S. Department of Labor provides guidelines for determining when an employee is doing something that must be compensated.
+The U.S. Department of Labor provides guidelines for determining when an employee is doing something requiring compensation.
 For example:

-• Waiting time is covered if an employee is “engaged to wait.”
+- Waiting time is covered if an employee is “engaged to wait.”
 For instance, a receptionist whose job is to be present at the front desk whether customers come in or not is “engaged to wait.”
-Waiting at the desk to help any customer who arrives during a shift is an essential part of this receptionist’s job.
+Waiting at the desk to help any customer who arrives during a shift is part of this receptionist’s job.

-• Rest periods are not required.
+- Rest periods are not required.
 If an employer chooses to give workers rest periods, they must be paid if the rest periods are short (usually under 20 minutes).
-More extended rest periods (such as meal breaks) can be unpaid, but workers may not be required to do anything for the employer during the unpaid time.
+Longer rest periods for meals can be unpaid, but workers may not be required to do anything for the employer during the unpaid break.
 If an employee must do any type of duty, including being on call or “engaged to wait,” the employer must count that break as time worked.

-Specific rules also apply to training sessions, sleeping, and different types of travel.
+Certain rules also apply to training sessions, sleeping, and different types of travel.
 Determining exactly when an employee is working can be challenging.
-Unfortunately, some employers take advantage of this ambiguity to avoid paying their employees for all their work.
+Unfortunately, some employers take advantage of this complexity to avoid paying their employees for all their work.

 Wage Theft in Michigan

-Wage theft occurs when employees don’t receive the pay they earned for all the time they worked.
-It may range from a few missing pennies to losing entire paychecks.
-Wage theft violates the Michigan Workforce Opportunity Wage Act and federal law, including parts of the FLSA.
+Wage theft occurs when employees work their hours but don’t receive the pay they earned for all the time they worked.
+Wage theft may range from a few missing pennies to losing entire paychecks.
+Wage theft violates the Michigan Workforce Opportunity Wage Act.
+It also violates federal law, including parts of the Fair Labor Standards Act (FLSA).

 Wage theft can happen in many ways.
 For example:

-• Employers may require workers to go through unpaid security checks or perform other administrative measures off the clock.
+- Employers may require workers to go through unpaid security checks or other daily administrative measures.

-• Workers may be expected to perform uncompensated tasks outside the office, such as taking phone calls or answering emails.
+- Workers may be asked to perform uncompensated tasks outside the office, such as taking phone calls or answering emails.

-Employers may engage in other illegal behavior, such as paying late, issuing checks that bounce, or paying in cash “under the table.”
-These practices are also a form of wage theft because they enable the employer to keep money that rightfully belongs to their employees.
+Employers may engage in other illegal behavior, such as paying with checks that bounce or promising to make up lost wages that are never repaid.
+These events are also a form of wage theft because they enable the employer to keep money that rightfully belongs to their employees.

 Wage theft is the most common form of theft in the United States, accounting for nearly $15 billion in underpaid wages nationwide.
 One study found that about 17 percent of U.S. workers earn less than minimum wage, even though they are legally entitled to it.

-With Michigan’s minimum wage, an employee who works 30 minutes a day “off the clock” for five weekly shifts loses over $1,300 annually.
+At Michigan’s minimum wage, one employee who works just 30 minutes a day “off the clock,” five days per week, loses over $1,300 annually.
 This could easily happen if a worker spends 15 minutes before each shift preparing for work or donning safety gear and 15 minutes after work cleaning and removing that gear.

 Paycheck Deductions

-Employers can deduct certain items from employees’ paychecks.
-For example, state and federal law allows employers to deduct amounts for:
+Employers can deduct certain items from employees’ paychecks – but only under certain rules.
+For example, federal law allows employers to deduct amounts for:

 These deductions have limits, however.
 An employer may not deduct so much from an employee’s paycheck that the total falls below the minimum wage per hour of work.
 Also, such deductions may not reduce a worker’s overtime pay.
 In Michigan, written consent from the employee is required before an employer can legally deduct wages.